 Not able to bring everyone together?
 Try hosting a virtual celebratory event, like an online gala.
 You can even provide hybrid opportunities to engage both your in-person crowd and your at-home supporters.
 Whether you’re meeting in person or staying home, a well-planned event is a surefire way to keep everyone invested until the very end of your campaign.

-At the end of the day, peer-to-peer fundraising is a great way for your nonprofit to raise money, strengthen your relationship with your supporters, and expand your reach to new audiences.
+Peer-to-peer fundraising is a great way for your nonprofit to raise money, strengthen its relationship with supporters, and reach new audiences.
 If you haven’t already, start outlining your nonprofit’s peer-to-peer campaign strategy to take your organization’s fundraising efforts to the next level.
-In no time, your nonprofit will create an inspired fundraising team that will go to great lengths to see your nonprofit succeed.
+From there, build a fundraising team of dedicated supporters who will go the distance to see your nonprofit succeed.